When you’re looking for experienced Drimnagh tree surgeon, look no further than Good Fellers Tree Services.

 Keep soil healthy.

-There are two methods you can ensure that the soil around your tree is rich in nutrients.
+There are two methods you can make sure that the soil around your tree is rich in nutrients.

-Use mulch.
-Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+- Usage mulch.
+Spread a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.

 - Plant yard or some kind of ground cover.
 Dead plant product will decay in the ground and enhance the soil.
 Ensure your plants can flourish in the shade and that their roots do not take on the tree.